 Finding the making of a disaster

-The Department of Education then purchased additional land off AGL which had acquired the site from Camden Municipal Council.
+The Department of Education then purchased additional land from AGL, which had acquired the site from Camden Municipal Council.

-During 1996 as additional demountable classrooms were being installed in the school grounds strong odours were detected from disturbed soil on the site.
-The contaminated area was sealed off and further examinations were conducted by the NSW Environmental Protection Authority.
+During 1996, as additional demountable classrooms were being installed on the school grounds, strong odours were detected from disturbed soil on the site.
+The contaminated area was sealed off, and further examinations were conducted by the NSW Environmental Protection Authority.

 Camden High School 2004 CIPP

-Camden High School at 2 John Street Camden as it appeared in 2004 (PMylrea, CIPP) The first headmaster was John Brownie in 1956 and served in that position until 1967.
-Before coming to Camden High he had been deputy headmaster at Sydney Boys High School.
+Camden High School at 2 John Street Camden as it appeared in 2004 (PMylrea, CIPP).
+The first headmaster was John Brownie in 1956, and served in that position until 1967.
+Before coming to Camden High, John Brownie had been deputy headmaster at Sydney Boys High School.
 He had an emphasis on providing academic opportunities for students for the 300 students enrolled at the school.

 The John Street site was sold in 2007 to a development firm, the AEH Group, which proposed decontaminating the soil and building apartments.